-A variety of other federal laws can lead to federal gun charges.
+A variety of other federal laws govern gun possession and use.
 Some of the firearms activities prohibited by federal statutes include:

-- Possessing, concealing, selling, shipping or transporting across state lines a stolen firearm, ammunition or explosive, or stealing a firearm from a firearms licensee.
+- Possessing, concealing, selling, shipping, or transporting across state lines a stolen gun, ammunition, or explosive, or stealing a firearm from a firearms licensee.
 This offense is punishable by up to 10 years in federal prison.

-- Knowingly possessing or manufacturing a variety of firearms, including machine guns, firearm silencers, sawed-off shotguns or rifles, destructive devices and firearms with a missing or altered serial number.
-This offense is punishable by as much as 5-10 years in prison.
+- Knowingly possessing or manufacturing a variety of firearms, including machine guns, firearm silencers, sawed-off shotguns or rifles, destructive devices, and guns with a missing or altered serial number.
+This offense is punishable by as much as five to 10 years in prison.

 Complete a Free Case Evaluation form now

 What Counts as a Firearm Under Federal Law?